SLU-biochar/biochar-systems-dev/content/en/stability/_index.md

 * Register to the newsletter by mailing this address
 * This webpage will be updated as the project goes

 ## Background
 Biochar produced from biomass has large potential to provide negative greenhouse gas emissions as a stable carbon sink in soil.
 A major hurdle for biochar market establishment is the limited knowledge about the stability of biochar over longer time periods.

+## Update: a clarification statement (2023-06-15)
+At the Biochar Summit in Helsinborg, we published a short non-technical statement synthesizing current knowledge on durability, resulting from 2 months of discussions between researchers in the field.
+Access it here: [biochar.systems/durability-statement]({{< ref "durability-statement/_index.md" >}})

 ## Research objectives